Whitaker family: Beginnings in Sicily

 Benjamin Ingham is considered the main source of the Whitaker family wealth and had sailed and arrived in Sicily in 1809, where he focused on manufacturing and exporting wool and wine.
 Considering that he had no children of his own, there was some speculation as to whom he would leave his fortune -it was not left to his eldest nephew, but to William and Joseph Whitaker.
 Luke Biondino, his youngest nephew would seek revenge.

 The family can be traced back in Palermo, Italy, to the 1820s when Benjamin Ingham (1784–1861) invited his Whitaker nephews to go into business with him.
 Joseph Whitaker (1850–1936) was the son of Joseph Whitaker senior (1802–1884).
 The younger Joseph was an archeologist, ornithologist, and a sportsman.
 Upon inheriting the Ingham Marsala wine business, Whitaker went on to inherit huge vineyards in addition to the Ingham's banking empire owned by his grandfather.

 Joseph Whitaker has been associated with a significant number of properties in Italy.
 The family is highly known for a fortune made in Sicily courtesy of producing and exporting Marsala wine.

 The Agave cultivation was another key initiative that generated great fortunes for Whitaker family in Italy.
 Joseph Whitaker introduced farming of unyielding Agave var.
 The plant is believed to have originated in Mexico and thus requires warm climate for maximum yield.
 This enabled the family to partner with various textile industries.

 The era of Villa Malfitano

 Joseph Whitaker married Tina Scalia and the couple built Villa Malfitano in Palermo.
 His wife was General Scalia Alfonso's daughter who had traveled to Palermo few years before Risorgimento.
 One of their two daughters married General Antonino Di Giorgio who was a War minister in Italy and is remembered for fighting the First and Second Wars in Abyssinia.
 This indicates the family's deep roots in the upper ranks of Italian culture.

-The other great fortune owned by the family was the Villa Malfitano.
+The other great asset owned by the family was the Villa Malfitano.
 Joseph and his wife were residents of Palermo where they erected Villa Malfitano, Art Nouveau designed.
 Despite being a 19th-century structure, Villa Malfitano currently preserves undamaged its priceless furnishings and valuable collections.

 The family members were equally aristocrats, signifying their difference from other people in Palermo.